open-pioneer/trails-openlayers-base-packages/.changeset/young-maps-post.md

 "@open-pioneer/map": patch
 ---

-Prevent update of map.padding by MapContainer if viewPadding property is equal to it
+Prevent update of `olMap.padding` by MapContainer if viewPadding did not change.
+This caused running map animation to be cancelled.